-Xerxes The Great: The Achaemenid King Who Began the Decline of an Empire
+Xerxes The Great: The Powerful Persian King Whose Death Destroyed an Empire

-Xerxes I (known also as Xerxes the Great) was the fourth ruler of the Achaemenid Empire.
 In modern popular culture, Xerxes is perhaps best known as the main antagonist in Frank Miller’s 300, a film based on the comic series of the same name.
-In these modern works, Xerxes, as ‘the other’, is portrayed, amongst other things, as effeminate, despotic and decadent.
+In these modern works, Xerxes, as ‘the other’, is portrayed, amongst other things, as effeminate, despotic, and decadent.
 In a way, these qualities serve to highlight the difference between Xerxes and his Greek adversaries, in particular the Spartan king who opposed him at Thermopylae, Leonidas.

 - King Leonidas of Sparta and the Legendary Battle of the 300 at Thermopylae

 - Naqsh-e Rustam: Ancient Tombs of Powerful Persian Kings